What direction is the augmented reality market headed in today?

 What work is underway at b<>com?

 We work mainly on the issue of precision in augmented reality, meaning the ability to accurately match the virtual to the real, regardless of the scene's lighting and dynamics.
 This way, even if the scene is moving, our goal is to make it easy to situate the virtual object in the real world.
-This technological issue is common to many market segments.
+This technological issue is common to many market segments, from industry to healthcare.
 Because we feel there is no single solution to address all augmented reality needs, we're investing a great deal in standardization as well.
 Last of all, we have chosen to lead an industrial specifications group within ETSI – named ISG ARF - aimed at developing a framework with a goal of interoperability for augmented reality applications.
 We started with four members in December 2017 and six months later, we have sixteen.
 We also launched SolAR, an open-source platform for developing augmented reality applications.
 This tool is meant to build computer vision pipelines based on the specifics of the AR apps.
 Another promising development is a technology for holographic display, resolving key problems related to current displays such as the ability to accurately superimpose virtual objects on real holographic screens while remaining consistent with the properties of human vision.

 Can you tell us about the demonstration that will be given at the IBC?